 1. Be Thoughtful, Not Dutiful

 There are a lot of people who take an Angel Tree name because they get swept up in the emotion of imagining a poor child with nothing to open on Christmas morning.
 I wouldn’t mention this if I hadn’t seen it before.
 Some people buy gifts thinking that anything that child gets is better than nothing.
-Remember that the child receiving the gifts is a real person with feelings.
+This probably goes without saying but remember that the child receiving the gifts is a real small person with feelings and not an imaginary altruistic concept.
 It’s horrible to open gifts that are easily recognized as – well….crap.
 It isn’t that the people are ungrateful for the gesture.
 It’s just that they have actual feelings and getting crap makes people feel like crap, or even that they are crap.

 Don’t let a sense of duty and guilt be your reason for taking that name in the first place.
 Be mindful of the child at the receiving end.